ShaziaSadique/CTF-Writeups/TryHackMe/ContentDiscovery/Notes.md

 Example:
 site:tryhackme.com filetype:pdf

-*Wappalyzer*
-It is a browser extension and online tool that helps to find a website's frameworks, CMS platforms, CDNs, etc
+*Wappalyzer* is a browser extension and online tool that helps to find a website's frameworks, CMS platforms, CDNs, etc

 -----------------------------------------------------------------------------------------------------------------------
 ## OSINT - Repositories & Archives
-*Wayback Machine*
-It is used for finding pages that have been removed from the live site but may still be accessible.
+*Wayback Machine* is used for finding pages that have been removed from the live site but may still be accessible.

-*Github*
 Search public GitHub repositories for exposed credentials, configuration files, and sensitive data.
 Review commit history, as deleted secrets may still exist in older commits.

-*S3 Buckets*
-Amazon Simple Storage Service is a cloud storage platform that many organisations use to host files and static website content.
+Amazon Simple Storage Service(*S3 Buckets*) is a cloud storage platform that many organisations use to host files and static website content.

 -----------------------------------------------------------------------------------------------------------------------
 ## Automated Discovery - Gobuster Fundamentals
-*Gobuster*
 Gobuster is an open-source enumeration tool used to discover hidden directories, files, and web pages on a target website.
 It uses a wordlist to send requests to the web server and identifies accessible resources based on the server's responses.

 Basic Command